prociow/sensorberg-dev.github.io/_videos/07-How-to-solve-beacon-infrastructure-problems.md

 ---

-see_also_text: "#5 How to test you beacon-based campaigns"
+see_also_text: "#5 How to test you Beacon-based campaigns"
 see_also_image_path: "/images/videos/video05-how-to-test-beacon-based-campaigns.png"
 see_also_link: "/videos/05-How-to-test-your-beacon-based-campaigns/"